 Like the original, Kahlúa Salted Caramel is bottled at 20% ABV.

 - Kahlúa Pumpkin Spice

-A seasonal edition of Kahlúa made with the same rum and coffee base, as well as added pumpkin spice flavors to cash in on the annual autumn trend.
-It’d be a nice addition to a pumpkin spice latte or you can use it for a seasonal cocktail.
-Unlike the original Kahlúa, this product is vegan friendly.
+A seasonal edition of Kahlúa made with the same rum and coffee base as well as added pumpkin spice flavors to cash in on the annual autumn trend.
+It’d be a nice addition to a pumpkin spice latte, or you could use it for a seasonal cocktail.
+Unlike the original Kahlúa, this product is vegan-friendly.

 - Kahlúa Mint Mocha

 The same classic Kahlúa, with added peppermint and dark chocolate flavors.
-Try it in a dessert cocktail like a grasshopper, or a cup of hot chocolate.
-Bottled at 20%ABV.
+Try it in a dessert cocktail like a grasshopper or in a cup of hot chocolate.